-Mental And Physical Reactions To Substances
+Mental and Physical Reactions to Substances

 Understanding how alcohol influences the body is important.
 While it can make you feel more confident or social at first, it mainly slows down the brain and nervous system.
 This guide explains how alcohol affects the body and mind and how knowing its effects can help you make better choices for your health.